isomerpages/nlb-biblioasia/_jan-to-mar-2022/Mother Island: Finding Singapore's Past in Pulau Lingga.md

 ---
 title: "Mother Island: Finding Singapore's Past in Pulau Lingga"
 permalink: /vol-17/issue-4/jan-to-mar-2022/pulau-lingga
-description: "Singapore’s history is closely intertwined with that of Lingga’s.
-The kings that once reigned from its shores played a pivotal role in the fate of the Malay world, including the birth of modern Singapore, as Faris Joraimi reveals."
+description: Singapore’s history is closely intertwined with that of Lingga’s.
+  The kings that once reigned from its shores played a pivotal role in the fate of the Malay world, including the birth of modern Singapore, as Faris Joraimi reveals.
 image: /images/vol-17-issue-3/ancient-gold/Armband%20with%20Kala%20motif%20.jpg
 ---
 #### Singapore’s history is closely intertwined with that of Lingga’s.
 The kings that once reigned from its shores played a pivotal role in the fate of the Malay world, including the birth of modern Singapore, as **Faris Joraimi** reveals.